anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

 get (varname[, subsarray[, ...]])
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Gets and returns the value of a database variable/node, or ``nil`` if the variable/node does not exist.
+Gets and returns the value of a database variable or node; or ``nil`` if the variable or node does not exist.

 * ``varname``:
-  String of database node (this can also be replaced by cachearray)
+  String of the database node (this can also be replaced by cachearray)

 * ``subsarray``:
   (*optional*)
-  Table of {subscripts}
+  Table of subscripts

 * ``...``:
   (*optional*)
-  List of subscripts or table {subscripts}
+  List of subscripts or table subscripts

 :Returns: